peaBerberian/wasp-hls/README.md

 ## What's left to do?

-Almost everything, for the moment it can just play the main renditions of the first encountered variant for only some VoD contents, if the final segments are in an mp4 container!
-Quite a precize situation to be in.
+Almost everything, for the moment it can just play the main renditions of the first encountered variant for VoD contents only.